ruihq/calcu/README.md

 <img src="images/img2.jpg">

 ## Installation:
+Download termux in their website

+<a href="https://termux.dev">Termux Websiye</a>

-Firstly, install git using this command.
+Next, install git on termux using this command.

 ```pkg install git```